- Employment within the UK technology sector will grow by 2.19% over the next 12 months

 Technology roles with the biggest rises in the UK are chief information security officers (CISOs) at 5.7%, data architects (5.5%) and software developers (5.4%).
 The same roles in the US have attracted even larger rises at 7.1% (CISOs), 7.2% (data architects) and 6.9% (software developers).
-This suggests that the relatively stronger economic recovery in the US coupled with its larger tech industry is fueling an even more acute shortage of skilled IT professionals in the US than in the UK.
+This suggests that the relatively stronger economic recovery in the US coupled with its larger tech industry is fuelling an even more acute shortage of skilled IT professionals in the US than in the UK.

 IT roles expecting the highest UK increase and the US equivalent